VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/bestpractices.md

 If in talking to others you can only think "What they're saying isn't actionable" you cease to be human.

 <img class="center" src="/nonfree/character/throw.png" alt="Table Flip" height="200em">

+---

+Like my rant?
+You should read [What The Goddamn Hell Is Going On In The Tech Industry?](https://ludic.mataroa.blog/blog/what-the-goddamn-hell-is-going-on-in-the-tech-industry/) too, which I think adds some nice context to [Software Disenchantment (Niki Tonksky)](https://tonsky.me/blog/disenchantment/).